Comparison of two equivariant $\eta$-forms: Introduction

 Note that the general comparison formula for the two versions of equivariant holomorphic analytic torsions is established in \cite[Theorem 5.1]{BG00}, which is the model of our paper.
-All analytical tools in this paper are inspired of them with necessary modifications.
+The analytical tools in this paper are inspired by those of \cite{BG00} with necessary modifications.
 For this problem on de Rham torsion forms, a comparison formula is stated in \cite[Theorem 5.13]{BG04}.